Sources of Hallucination by Large Language Models on Inference Tasks: Impacts of Bias on GPT-4 Performance

 \section{Impacts of Bias on GPT-4 Performance}

-GPT-4 \cite{openai_gpt-4_2023} is a recent strong LLM claiming SOTA performance on various NLP tasks.
+GPT-4 \cite{openai_gpt-4_2023} is a recent, strong LLM claiming SOTA performance on various NLP tasks.
 Due to its closed-source nature and the impossibility of fully tracking the sources of its behaviors, we refrain from reporting results with it in the main content of this paper.

-However, in order to provide a richer context for the \emph{veracity prior} and the \emph{Relative Frequency Heuristic}, in this section we report the performance differences of GPT-4 between subsets consistent/adversarial to the two factors.
+However, in order to provide a richer context for the \emph{attestation bias} and the \emph{relative frequency bias}, in this section we report the performance differences of GPT-4 between subsets consistent/adversarial to the two biases.

-As a light-weight experiment, we elicit GPT-4 predictions in the original $I$ task in the zero-shot setting, and re-use subsets from experiments in \S\ref{Sec:world-grounded-data}.
-Specifically, for the \emph{veracity prior}, we use the majority vote $\Tilde{V}$ among LLaMA, GPT-3.5 and PaLM, to approximate $V$ predictions from GPT-4 itself; for the \emph{relative frequency heuristic}, we keep the $F$ measure for approximating corpus-frequency of terms.
+As a light-weight experiment, we elicit GPT-4 predictions in the original $I$ task in the zero-shot setting, and re-use subsets from experiments in \S\ref{Sec:world-consensus-data}.
+Specifically, for the \emph{attestation bias}, we use the majority vote $\Tilde{\Lambda}$ among LLaMA, GPT-3.5 and PaLM, to approximate $\Lambda$ predictions from GPT-4 itself; for the \emph{relative frequency bias}, we keep the $\Phi$ measure for approximating corpus-frequency of terms.

 Because GPT-4 is a commercial service and does not provide logit confidence with their discrete predictions, $AUC_{norm}$ values could not be calculated.
 Therefore, we are forced to report \textbf{the \textit{F-1 scores} at the binary prediction point of confidence}.
-As results in Table \ref{tab:consistency-subsets-gpt4} show, we observe the same trend as in \S\ref{Sec:world-grounded-data}: for the subset adversarial to each factor, GPT-4 performance also drops substantially.
+As results in Table \ref{tab:consistency-subsets-gpt4} show, we observe the same trend as in \S\ref{Sec:world-consensus-data}: for the subset adversarial to each factor, GPT-4 performance also drops substantially.

-This experiment is designed to provide more context for the two factors discussed in the paper and \textbf{NOT} to compare GPT-4 with other models; however, we can conclude that GPT-4 is subject to the same fragilities as the other LLMs w.r.t. the two factors, where our conclusions and recommendations also apply.
+This experiment is designed to provide more context for the two biases discussed in the paper and \textbf{NOT} to compare GPT-4 with other models; however, we can conclude that GPT-4 is subject to the same fragilities as the other LLMs w.r.t. the two biases, where our conclusions and recommendations also apply.